 We believe that the happiness of each child is of vital importance, and each house is run by the Houseparents as an extended family.
-Often, either the first or last weekend of each term are in-weekends when all boarders are in school.
-There are regularly over fifty children boarding at other weekends, which means that we can run a full programme of activities that cater for all interests and needs.
+The first and last weekend of each term are in-weekends when all boarders are in school.
+There are regularly over fifty children boarding at other weekends, which means that we run a full programme of activities that cater for all interests and needs.